verrazzano/docs/content/en/docs/applications/workloads/coherence/coherence.md

 With Verrazzano, you manage the life cycle of applications using Component and ApplicationConfiguration resources.
 Typically, you would modify the Coherence cluster resource to make changes or to do lifecycle operations, like scale in and scale out.
-However, in the Verrazzano environment, the cluster resource is owned by the Verrazzano application operator and will be reconciled to match the component workload resource.
+However, in the Verrazzano environment, the cluster resource is owned by the Verrazzano application operator and will be reconciled to match the Component workload resource.
 Therefore, you need to manage the cluster configuration by modifying the resource, either by `kubectl edit` or applying a new YAML file.
 Verrazzano will notice that the Component resource changed and will update the Coherence resource as needed.

 #### Provisioning
-When you apply the component YAML  file shown previously, Kubernetes will create a `component.oam.verrazzano.io` resource, but the Coherence cluster will not be created until you create the ApplicationConfiguration resource, which references the Coherence component.
+When you apply the Component YAML  file shown previously, Kubernetes will create a `component.oam.verrazzano.io` resource, but the Coherence cluster will not be created until you create the ApplicationConfiguration resource, which references the Coherence component.
 When the application is created, Verrazzano creates a Coherence custom resource for each cluster, which is subsequently processed by the Coherence operator, resulting in a new cluster.
 After a cluster